kauralasoo/MTAT.03.239_Bioinformatics/Gene_expression_analysis.md

 	docker run -p 8787:8787 bioconductor/devel_base2

-And finally, you can connect to RStudio by opening the following URL in your favou
+And finally, you can connect to RStudio by opening the following URL in your favourite browser:

 The key advantage of using the [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html) class to store your gene expression data is that you can easily perform coordinated subsetting of the data.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4ODkyMDY3MzJdfQ==
+eyJoaXN0b3J5IjpbLTQ1MjQ4MDg0NF19
 -->